 Program in Educational Faculty Development

 The Program in Educational Faculty Development accepts proposals each summer in preparation for their schedule of workshops in each of the six Core educational areas, presentation and lecturing skills, small group facilitation, using technology in teaching, clinical teaching, teaching the challenging learner, and evaluation and effective feedback.
-For more information, please contact [email protected].
 More information about the Program can be found here.

 The Summer Assistantship Program provides funding for the summer work of rising Year 2 medical students.
-Faculty with appropriate projects who would like to mentor a medical student for the summer should provide a project description to [email protected].
 More information about Summer Assistantships can be found here.